Which of the following is an example of gravitational potential e... | Channels for Pearson+

 1

-Understand the difference between kinetic energy and gravitational potential energy.
-Kinetic energy is the energy of motion, while gravitational potential energy is the energy stored due to an object's position in a gravitational field.
+Understand the concept of gravitational potential energy: It is the energy an object possesses due to its position in a gravitational field, typically related to its height above a reference point.

-Analyze each option: A cyclist pedaling on a flat road involves motion, indicating kinetic energy.
-A car driving down a hill also involves motion, indicating kinetic energy.
-A ball rolling on the ground is in motion, indicating kinetic energy.
+Analyze each option: A charged capacitor stores electrical potential energy, not gravitational.
+A moving car has kinetic energy due to its motion.

-Consider the option of a rock resting at the edge of a cliff.
-The rock is not in motion, but it is positioned at a height above the ground, which means it has gravitational potential energy.
+Consider the option 'A rock at the edge of a cliff': The rock has gravitational potential energy because it is elevated above the ground and can fall due to gravity.

-Conclude that the rock resting at the edge of a cliff is an example of gravitational potential energy, as it is not moving but has energy due to its position in a gravitational field.
+Evaluate the option 'A compressed spring': This stores elastic potential energy, not gravitational, as it is related to the deformation of the spring.

 Watch next